-UNITE-LA, an affiliate of the Los Angeles Area Chamber of Commerce, had a strong reputation as a trusted intermediary and neutral broker between civic institutions.
+UNITE-LA has a strong reputation as a trusted intermediary and neutral broker between civic institutions.
 UNITE-LA began to leverage this convening role to bring cross-sector leaders together around the idea of developing a different approach to tackling Los Angeles' systemic education challenges.

 L.A. education leaders formed a small working group in 2008 to discuss the creation of a collaborative framework for education improvement.
 The idea for an L.A.
 Compact was born.
 Though many communities were beginning to develop P-16 or P-20 coordinating councils at the time, the L.A.
 Compact differed both in the breadth of its engagement of stakeholders in Los Angeles and in the depth of each partner's commitments to the collaborative agenda.
 The idea of the L.A.
 Compact moved beyond simple coordination of efforts to shared accountability for the success of all students in Los Angeles.

 In 2014, the L.A.
 Compact released an updated Compact 2.0 agreement, expanding the number of signers from 19 to 23.
 The additions of First 5 LA, the L.A.
-County Board of Supervisors, and L.A.
-County Office of Education as signers also expanded the Compact's mission from a "college and career ready" focus to a truly "cradle to career" initiative.
+County Board of Supervisors and L.A.
+County Office of Education as signers also expanded the Compact's mission from a "college and career ready" focus to a truly "cradle-to-career" initiative.